zilexa/Homeserver/filesystem/README.md

 ### If you use Raid1:
 - Line 10-28 (Snapraid install): remove.
 Line 3-8 (MergerFS install): remove if you also don't need SSD cache with Raid1.
 - Line 39: remove.
 Line 38: Keep, as this is the path used by scripts and applications.
-- Line 40: Remove parity1 and remove data1-data3, as raid1 appears as a single disk, it should be mounted to `/mnt/pool`.
+- Line 40: Remove parity1 and remove data1-data3, as raid1 appears as a single disk, it will be mounted to `/mnt/pool`.
   - Line 40: For `raid1` + SSD Cache: Add `raid1`.
-The array should be mounted (step 4) to `mnt/disks/raid1` and the pool stays `/mnt/pool`.\
+You  will mount the filesystem (in step 4) to `mnt/disks/raid1` and the pool stays `/mnt/pool`.\
-Note: During step 4, you only need the UUID of your array (not per disk).
+Note: During step 4, you only need the UUID of your filesystem (not per disk).
 Use the same arguments as a data disk in the example fstab.

 ## Step 4: Run the script & use the fstab example file